 However, if we decided to add the date into the permalink structure it would be: www.shoutagency. com.au/6/2015/inbound-lead-generation-for-ecommerce-sites/

 Sounds innocent right?

 Unfortunately, Google considers these two different pages.
-That means your content could be seen as duplicate, and your original page with all of the search juice was de-indexed by your site.
-Therefore, you need to ensure your web site redesign is search friendly.
+That means your content could be seen as duplicate.
+And your original page with all of the search juice could be de-indexed.
+Therefore, you need to ensure your web site redesign strategy is search friendly.

 First, create a list of all of the URLs on your website currently.

-Use a free tool like Screaming Frog to spider all of the links, images, CSS, scripts, and apps on your site from an SEO perspective.
-Screaming Frog “slice and dice the data how you see fit by exporting it into Excel.”
+Use a free tool like Screaming Frog to crawl all of the links, images, CSS, scripts, on your site from an SEO perspective.
+Then slice and dice the data how you see fit by exporting it into Excel.

 Both plugins help you redirect pages to the correct new page, while at the same time notifying Google of this change.
 You might need to do a lot of this by manually inputting the links into the plugins, but that is the best way to ensure that everything is correct.

 Third, make sure your site is indexed.